 VISIT: The Milton Hershey School

-VISIT: The Hershey Story Museum
+VISIT: The Hershey Story Museum, Downtown Hershey

 During WWII, when aluminum foil was unavailable, the Hershey Chocolate Co. stopped making Chocolate Kisses and churned out 1.6 billion Ration Bars for US Troops instead.
-Find this bit of trivia and the Parade Magazine version of Milton Hershey’s life at this engaging, interactive museum downtown.
-In response to the harsh and abusive conditions Hershey saw in other Industrial Company Towns, he vowed to make his a kinder, gentler, prettier place.
+Find this bit of trivia and the Parade Magazine version of Milton Hershey’s life at the engaging Hershey Story Museum in downtown Hershey – with interactive exhibits galore.

 He offered decent housing at reasonable prices for his employees and encouraged residents to start their own businesses.
-He built community buildings, two theaters, a school for orphans and a recreational park that would become roller-coaster central, HersheyPark.
+He built community buildings, two theaters, a school for orphans and a recreational park that would become roller-coaster central – HersheyPark.

 VISIT: AACA (Antique Automobile Club of America) Museum